jeff-fichtner/matt-bot/README.md

-##Slack Bot: A slack bot skeleton
+##Matt Baker slack bot

-A create-your-own setup for a slack bot on your favorite team channels.
+A bro-bot of sorts.

 jeff-fichtner
 KylePDorsey